 A MOU between the Ministry and the 28th Māori Battalion B Company History Trust concerning a history of the Battalion’s B Company in the Second World War was signed in August 2015.

-Graeme Vercoe, Chair of the Trust and Paul James, the Ministry's Chief Executive signing the MOU documents.
+Graeme Vercoe, Chair of the Trust and Paul James, the Ministry's former Chief Executive signing the MOU documents.
 Sir Wira Gardiner has been contracted as the historian to complete the B Company history.

 Read more about the project to document the A, B and D company histories on our current projects page.